 - Most vets will ensure that your dogs are sedated prior to euthanasia, creating a pain-free experience.

 Your veterinarian will make sure that your dog is sedated and will not experience any pain prior to receiving the euthanasia medication.

-- Most US states require that a veteriary professional is involved.
-Dog euthanasia in the US is highly regulated and can often ONLY be performed by a veterinarian professional or euthanasia technician in most cases – this is to ensure a pain-free and effective process for the animals.
+- Most US states require that a veterinarian performs the procedure.
+Dog euthanasia in the US is highly regulated and can ONLY be performed by a veterinarian professional or euthanasia technician in most cases – this is to ensure a pain-free and effective process for the animals.

 To learn more about Benadryl overdose risks for dogs, read our other article: Euthanizing a Dog at Home With Benadryl?
 Risks & Recommendations.